How blessed is he whose transgression is forgiven, whose sin is covered! – Psalm 32:1

 I was desperate to see Him,

 It had to be done,

-My robes snagged on branches as I scrambled up high,
+My robes snagged on twigs as I scrambled up high,

 And I hoped, against hope, that He’d not pass me by,

 Still my heart skipped a beat when He stopped by that tree,